joshytheprogrammer/hashnode-posts/cl6dmhtel05b3gwnvhqcado80.md

-## How to style the scrollbar
+# How to style the scrollbar

 ## What is a scrollbar

-According to Wikipedia :- A **scrollbar** is an [interaction technique](https://en.wikipedia.org/wiki/Interaction_technique "Interaction technique") or [widget](https://en.wikipedia.org/wiki/Widget_(GUI) "Widget (GUI)") in which continuous text, pictures, or any other content can be [scrolled](https://en.wikipedia.org/wiki/Scrolling "Scrolling") in a predetermined direction (up, down, left, or right) on a [computer display](https://en.wikipedia.org/wiki/Computer_display "Computer display"), [window](https://en.wikipedia.org/wiki/Window_(computing) "Window (computing)"), or [viewport](https://en.wikipedia.org/wiki/Viewport "Viewport") so that all of the content can be viewed, even if only a fraction of the content can be seen on a device's screen at one time.
+According to Wikipedia:- A **scrollbar** is an [interaction technique](https://en.wikipedia.org/wiki/Interaction_technique) or [widget](https://en.wikipedia.org/wiki/Widget_(GUI)) in which continuous text, pictures, or any other content can be [scrolled](https://en.wikipedia.org/wiki/Scrolling) in a predetermined direction (up, down, left, or right) on a [computer display](https://en.wikipedia.org/wiki/Computer_display), [window](https://en.wikipedia.org/wiki/Window_(computing)), or [viewport](https://en.wikipedia.org/wiki/Viewport) so that all of the content can be viewed, even if only a fraction of the content can be seen on a device's screen at one time.

-According to me :- A scrollbar is that line on the right side of the browser that allows users to scroll through the page.
-It can be added or removed using the overflow property.
+According to joshytheprogrammer, "A scrollbar is that line on the right side of the browser that allows users to scroll through the page.
+It can be added or removed using the overflow property"

 ## Usage Example